andy9kv/Projects/Traffic Sign Detection.md

 # Traffic Sign Detection

-Sign detection, recognition, and identification are imperative for many autonomous robotic applications such as self-driving cars.
+&nbsp;&nbsp;&nbsp;&nbsp;Sign detection, recognition, and identification are imperative for many autonomous robotic applications such as self-driving cars.
 To solve this problem, in many cases, learning-based approaches are favored where there are no explicit, human-given instructions rather machine-derived solutions.
 This approach is different in that it relies exclusivly on computer vision techniques to detect (not identify) traffic signs in a video.
 Initially, this was a team project where each member presented different solutions to the problem (associated [white paper](/Project_Files/Traffic_Sign_Detection/whitepaper.pdf)).
 The following is my solution.

 Written in Python, using OpenCV and NumPy.
 Written in May 2019